intesar/SampleDockerVolumePlugin/README.md

 ## 3/4 How to build the plugin
 * (Reference Doc) [https://github.com/docker/docker/blob/master/docs/extend/index.md]
 * You need to wrap your plugin code in a container.
-So you need Dockerfile, here is one sample.
+So you need Dockerfile, here is one sample file.
 ```
 FROM java:8
 RUN mkdir -p /opt/dchq